python/mypy/docs/source/generics.rst

 Since the patterns described above are quite common, mypy supports a simpler syntax, introduced in :pep:`673`, to make them easier to use.
-Instead of defining a type variable and using an explicit annotation for ``self``, you can import the special type ``typing.Self`` that is automatically transformed into a type variable with the current class as the upper bound, and you don't need an annotation for ``self`` (or
+Instead of introducing a type variable and using an explicit annotation for ``self``, you can import the special type ``typing.Self`` that is automatically transformed into a type variable with the current class as the upper bound, and you don't need an annotation for ``self`` (or